 Myofascial Neck/Shoulder Pain Causes, Symptoms & Treatment

-Myofascial neck pain is a very common cause of chronic pain in the neck and shoulder.
+Myofascial neck/shoulder pain is a very common cause of chronic pain in the neck and shoulder.
 Myofascial pain or Myofascial Syndrome is defined as a musculoskeletal disorder that causes pain in the area of a muscle in the body, and its surrounding connective tissue known as fascia.
 The pain can be characterized by multiple trigger points.
 Trigger points are highly sensitive muscle foci that are painful to touch and refer pain to the surrounding area.
 Specifically, in the neck/shoulder region, muscles commonly involved include the rhomboids, trapezius, levator scapulae, supraspinatus, and infraspinatus.
 The pain can be acute or chronic and likely occurs due to overuse, postural changes, or muscle trauma.
+Neck and shoulder tension often accompanies this condition, along with the formation of muscle knots.

 What causes Myofascial Neck/Shoulder Pain?

 Overuse or trauma to the neck muscles, as well as stress and postural mechanics, can all lead to myofascial pain in the neck/shoulder.
-The clinical scenarios leading to this diagnosis can range from patients in motor vehicle accidents, to those who recently started a repeating overhead activity like painting a ceiling, to patients who work at a desk all day and have improper mechanics when using their computer.
+The clinical scenarios leading to this diagnosis can range from patients in motor vehicle accidents, to those who recently started a repetitive overhead activity like painting a ceiling, to patients who work at a desk all day and have improper mechanics when using their computer.
 Muscles may become tight or inflamed from overuse or injury.
-Often these muscles can develop sensitive areas called trigger points.
+Often, these muscles can develop sensitive areas called trigger points.
 The spectrum of trigger points and persistent inflamed muscles is often referred to as Myofascial pain syndrome.
+This condition may result in neck and shoulder tension and referred pain towards the shoulder area.

 Symptoms

-Symptoms of myofascial neck pain vary but often include
+Symptoms of myofascial neck/shoulder pain vary but often include:

-• Dull achy Pain in muscles of Neck and upper back
+- Dull, achy Pain in the muscles of the Neck and upper back

 When to see a doctor

 Your doctor will perform a physical examination evaluating your range of motion, strength, sensation, and reflexes in your arms.
-They may look for tender areas around your neck and upper back muscles, which are referred to as trigger points.
-In rare circumstances, X-rays and MRI scans may be ordered to ensure you do not have a more serious condition, but they are usually unnecessary.
-If you experience symptoms of a spinal strain injury that don’t resolve after a week or if it prevents you from doing your normal activities, you should see your doctor to find out myofascial pain treatment options.
+He or she may look for tender areas around the muscles of your neck and upper back, which are referred to as trigger points.
+X-rays and MRI scans may be ordered in rare circumstances to make sure you do not have a more serious condition, but are usually not necessary.
+If you experience symptoms of a spinal strain injury that don’t resolve after a week or if it prevents you from doing your normal activities, you should see your doctor.
 You should also seek medical treatment if you experience radiating arm or leg pain, as these symptoms may suggest nerve damage.
 Usually, a diagnosis can be made by taking a medical history and conducting a physical examination.
-Your doctor will want to examine your back and look for signs of a strain, such as inflammation and tenderness.
+Your doctor will want to examine your back and look for signs of a strain, such as inflammation and tenderness, as well as neck and shoulder tension.

 Non-operative treatment

-1. Rest from activities and sports that strain the back – reducing the time spent at a computer can also help.
+- Rest from activities and sports that place strain on the back, and reducing the time spent at a computer can also help

-3. Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, to help relieve pain and inflammation
+- Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen and naproxen, can help relieve pain and inflammation

-5. Physical therapy uses exercise and modalities to restore muscle and surrounding tissue balance.
+- Physical therapy uses exercise and modalities to restore balance to the muscles and surrounding tissue areas.
 Therapists focus on targeted stretching and strengthening of affected muscles to correct the mechanical and postural deficiencies that may be causing or exacerbating the problem.
-Modalities, including myofascial release, massage, ultrasound, and phonophoresis, and an exercise program aim to decrease pain and prevent further injury.
+Modalities including myofascial release, massage, ultrasound, and phonophoresis, along with an exercise program, are aimed at decreasing pain and preventing further injury.

 Try these exercises to help address your condition: